31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Tapetum lucidum Explained (animal eyes that reflect light)

 This lets our nocturnal friends see better and further in the dark.
-It’s both an advantage for the predators and the prey and a good reason to stay indoors if you live around wild animals.
+It’s both an advantage for the predators and for the prey and it’s a good reason to stay indoors if you live around wild animals.
 They will probably have way better night vision than you do!

 These are also the animals that are very good at seeing in the dark and they are called the nocturnal animals.
 When the light is reflected back a second time through the retina the animal has a better chance of sensing and seeing in the dark.